nickjamesridgway/redux_store/README.md

 # Description
 Add products to a cart
 # Usage
-[Heroku link.](https://fierce-castle-59956.herokuapp.com/)
+The Heroku link is up, but it has a --tails error [Heroku link.](https://fierce-castle-59956.herokuapp.com/)
 # Questions
 If you have any questions, please e-mail me at nickjamesridgway@gmail.com.